 NOTE: Always check with your doctor, first.

 ALSO NOTE: When the plan calls for runtime, it doesn’t mean all out.
 It means slow.
-Some may call it jogging.
+Some may call it jogging or even fast walking.

 The Best Running Plans + One to Avoid: